coala/coala/docs/Developers/External_Bears.rst

            out["results"].push(result)
        };

-6. Iterate over the lines and check for ``"coala"`` spelled with a capital ``"C"``.
+6. Iterate over the lines and check for ``"coala"`` spelt with a capital ``"C"``.
 The final source should look like this:

    ::